 What is currently occurring with the catwalk system on South Green?

 A structural inspection conducted by the Office of Design & Construction on the South Green catwalk system earlier this month revealed that several sections of the catwalk have deteriorated faster than anticipated and repairs are needed at this time.
-Residential Housing decided to close these structures immediately and begin these repairs to ensure student safety.
+Housing and Residence Life decided to close these structures immediately and begin these repairs to ensure student safety.

 What are the South Green catwalks?